 - Use examples of the skills learned and the cultural activities experienced while abroad.
 The student must ensure to reference how the experience abroad has prepared them for success in a future career upon graduation

-Be World Ready will review the documents provided by the student and notify the student if they are eligible to receive grant funding for the experience.
-If approved, the student will be provided the Be World Ready Grant in the form of a refund to their student account.
-Refunds can be issued in the Registrars’ office and applied on a debit/bank card.
+Be World Ready will review the documents provided by the student and notify the student if they are approved to receive grant funding for the experience.
+If approved, the student will be awarded the Be World Ready Grant in the form of a refund to their student account.
+Refunds can be issued in the Registrars’ office to have their refund applied to a debit/bank card.

 - Resume & Cover letters

 - Potential opportunities for staying abroad for your co-op

 The above notes are key factors that play into your program success and we want to keep you on track for graduation.
 Once you have accepted the semester exchange, please book an appointment with your Co-op Consultant AND meet with your academic advisor to go over courses you will be taking.